Learning What You Love in High School

 - Do I prefer to be a leader or a team member?

-See if you can approach homework in a way that allows you to explore your interests.
+See if you can approach homework in a way that allows you to explore your interests and spark your passion for learning about what you love.
 For instance, if you love art, you may be able to choose a topic for a history paper that investigates the connection between the art movements and key political events of a particular time period.

 New opportunities can come to you in many ways.
 You can: